 Yes!
 You can feed your beardie hornworms, and they will likely love it!1 When fed as a live meal, hornworms are a great complement to any beardie’s diet.
 It provides protein, calcium, and water, all of which being highly important to a bearded dragon’s health.

 Hornworms are not a staple for bearded dragons, especially not when they are adults.
 However, you can feed bearded dragons hornworms every two or three days.
 Feeding the bearded dragon too many hornworms will lead them to have an imbalanced diet.
 Just like with humans, moderation is key when feeding your beardie.

 If you have a juvenile bearded dragon, you can feed them 20 to 50 insects a day, including hornworms and other insects.
 This high count is appropriate for juvenile bearded dragons because they need extra protein to grow healthily and appropriately.

 Adult bearded dragons, on the other hand, need more of a vegetation-based diet.
 Full-grown beardies should eat 20 to 50 insects a week, not a day.
-It’s a great idea to feed your adult beardie 3 to 5 hornworms three times a week.
+It’s a great idea to feed your adult beardie three to five hornworms three times a week.

 It may be helpful to have a three-day rotation when feeding your beardie hornworms.
-On day one, only feed your bearded dragon vegetables, vegetation, and fruits.
-On day two, feed the pet insects and hornworms.
-On day 3, you can either take a break from feeding them or give them a couple of nibbles of vegetables.
+On Day 1, only feed your bearded dragon vegetables, vegetation, and fruits.
+On Day 2, feed the pet insects and hornworms.
+On Day 3, you can either take a break from feeding them or give them a couple of nibbles of vegetables.